Build a PHP chatbot in 10 minutes

-If you did everything right you have a working webhook now.
-If not you will see an error icon at the webhook URL field.
+If you did everything right, you have a working webhook now.
+If not you will see an error icon in the webhook URL field.
 This happens if the URL or the token is not correct.

 Connect the Facebook app to the Facebook page

 Webhooks setting page.
-Choose you page here and click
+Choose your page here and click

 So finally we can test the whole setup.
-Go to you Facebook page and click the message button in order to send a message.
+Go to your Facebook page and click the message button to send a message.
 Type

 Hi and press enter.
 You should now see this answer: